laravel/nova-docs/4.0/resources/relationships.md

 ```

 :::tip Customizing Resource Classes
-You can customize the resource class used by the relation field by setting the second and third parameters of the `make` method:
+You may customize the resource class used by the relation field by providing the second and third arguments of the `make` method, which define the name of the relationship and the underlying Nova resource class:

 ```php
 BelongsTo::make('Author', 'author', 'App\Nova\User'),